AmpersandTarski/documentation/why-ampersand.md

 1. Communicate with the business in their own language.
 Define a _domain language_[^1] to consolidate agreement of terms among stakeholders.
 2. Formalize the agreements that are relevant for the information system using Ampersand-script.
 3. Generate a real and working _prototype_ of your information system at the push of a button.
-Use this prototype for walking through user stories, acceptance testing, requirements elicitations, to name just some of its uses.
+4. Use this prototype for walking through user stories, acceptance testing, requirements elicitations, to name just some of its uses.
-4. Ampersand also gives you a documented ontology that people can review and comment on.
+5. Use the documented ontology that Ampersand generates for a cross-check on the agreed rules.

 The advantages of developing with Ampersand :